dgorman/nightowl/README.md

 ### Scrape configuration example

+> Shared Prometheus configs now live in the `monitoring/` submodule that tracks [`dgorman/infrastructure`](https://github.com/dgorman/infrastructure).
+After cloning this repo run `git submodule update --init --recursive` so the files are available locally.

 Add the following job to your Prometheus configuration (replace the target host if needed) to integrate the metrics into your SolarDashboard Prometheus instance:

 ```yaml